iOS SDK

 FeatureStatusNotes

-AnalyticsSupportedMonitor analytics events
+AnalyticsSupportedForward analytics events from Swift

 Network Plugin (Ktor)

-To capture network traffic from a Ktor client:
+To capture network traffic from a Ktor client, install the plugin in your shared Kotlin Multiplatform code:

 val client = HttpClient {